 If you have been seriously injured in a traumatic accident and are suffering from extreme anxiety or PTSD, or if you have started suffering from symptoms of anxiety or PTSD after witnessing a traumatic event, you could be entitled to extreme anxiety compensation.
 There’s no reason not to claim if somebody else caused your accident or the accident that you witnessed.
 You could receive compensation not only for your physical and mental pain and suffering, but also for the impact your condition has had on your life.
 So if you have been left unable to work due to your anxiety, you could be entitled to compensation for lost earnings.

 If being unable to drive has led to the loss of your job, you could again receive loss of earnings compensation.
-The best way to find out if you’re eligible to make a claim for extreme anxiety compensation is to call Accident Advice Helpline on 0800 689 0500 or 0333 500 0993 from your mobile, to speak with our expert personal injury advisors.
-We don’t charge any upfront fees as our lawyers work on a 100% no-win, no-fee* basis and all advice is offered on a no-obligation basis.
+The best way to find out if you’re eligible to make a claim for extreme anxiety compensation is to call Accident Advice Helpline on 0800 689 5659, to speak with our expert personal injury advisors.
+We don’t charge any upfront fees as our lawyers work on a no win no fee basis and all advice is offered on a no-obligation basis.